dbos-inc/dbos-transact-py/README.md

 ## What is DBOS?

 DBOS provides lightweight durable workflows built on top of Postgres.
-Instead of managing your own workflow orchestrator or task queue system, you can use DBOS to add durable workflows to your program in just a few lines of code.
+Instead of managing your own workflow orchestrator or task queue system, you can use DBOS to add durable workflows and queues to your program in just a few lines of code.

 To get started, follow the [quickstart](https://docs.dbos.dev/quickstart) to install this open-source library and connect it to a Postgres database.
 Then, annotate workflows and steps in your program to make it durable!